 YES!
-Roasted vegetables are very healthy.
+Roasted vegetables are extremely nutritious!

-which is healthier: steamed or roasted vegetables?
+which is healthier: cooked or raw vegetables?

 Water-soluble vitamins, including B vitamins and vitamin C, are most vulnerable during cooking.
 Cooking methods where the vegetables come in less contact with water retain more nutrients, including steaming, roasting, grilling and stir-frying.
 Boiling causes the most nutrient losses.